-I had a communique with Josh Roby for whom I did some work before.
-He said he would help get a copy of the Cortex Prime Game Handbook from by Fandom Tabletop and author Cam Banks.
+I had a communique with Miriam Robern for whom I did some work before.
+She would help get a copy of the Cortex Prime Game Handbook published by Fandom Tabletop and author Cam Banks.
 This was because I have been running role-playing games for language learning at work.
-According to Josh, Cam was happy to contribute to games-in-education initiatives.
+According to Miriam, Cam was happy to contribute to games-in-education initiatives.

 After a couple of weeks, the Cortex Prime shipment came.
 There was more than just a few books!

 The admin office called me to pick it up because there was no way they were stuffing the box into my mailing pigeonhole.
 I opened up the box at the admin office and some colleagues posed with the books.